Climatepedia

 Fugitive Emissions

-Unintended or accidental releases of greenhouse gases during extraction, processing, transmission or storage of fossil fuels and industrial activities.
-Measuring and reducing fugitive emissions is important for accurate inventories and mitigation.
+Unintended or accidental releases of gases during extraction, processing, transmission or storage of fossil fuels.

 Global Warming